 I have unusual ways of entertaining myself, which are usually harder for some to understand.
 But this does not mean that I am a humorless man.
 On the contrary, sometimes it happens to me that I make a whole room with dozens of people laugh, formulating a spontaneous idea on the spur of the moment.
 Humour has its source, in my opinion, in noticing the difference between appearance and essence.
 I don’t think I need an outside stimulus to make me laugh, like a joke or a comedy, although they are also welcome.
 Why?
-Because it seems to me that there are sources of humour and fun everywhere.
-Of course, I don’t have to go somewhere to have fun, because I do this all the time, without losing sight of what I have to do.
+Because it seems to me that there are sources of humor and fun everywhere.
+Of course, I don’t have to go somewhere to have fun because I always do this without losing sight of what I have to do.

 “Fun always finds a way.
 So do good intentions.
 Especially those who lead to hell.”

-9. Destiny, fate and fortune
+9. Destiny, fate, and fortune

 “People make their own fate and fortune.

 It’s just that God has already determined them beforehand.”